-But a strategic communications plan doesn’t happen overnight.
+But a strategic communications plan – just as with a crisis strategy – doesn’t happen overnight.
 It takes time, effort and a lot of thought to put together a plan that will work for your organization.

 It can seem daunting if you’ve never crafted one before, but rest assured – the benefits far outweigh the level of lift and effort it will take on your part.
 And to help your efforts along, we’ve compiled five steps to help you get started with crafting a communications plan for your company.